Jammedat/devopsProjects/static-site-server/README.md

 chmod +x deploy.sh
 ```

-3. RUn the script.
+3. Run the script.

-### Step 5 - Access your site through tthe public ip address of your VM.
+### Step 5 - Access your site through the public ip address of your VM.

+##

 Note: If you are windows user, you need to use ```WSL``` for the script to run as ```rsync``` cannot be executed in windows.
 Also while using ```wsl``` its better to follow the following approach to not encounter the issues related to the permissions: